-Awarded to Wildlife Conservation Society Canada to restore natural — and provide artificial human-built — roosting habitat for bats in the Columbia Valley, and to monitor their abundance and diversity.
+Awarded to Wildlife Conservation Society Canada to protect and create roosting habitat for bats in the Columbia Valley, and to monitor their abundance and diversity.

 PROPONENT: Wildlife Conservation Society Canada